Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 To utilize the full potential of your ultrasound system, you need the right accessories.

-In this blog post, we will explain the different ultrasound transducer types and determine the types of examinations you can use them for.
+In this blog post, we explain the different ultrasound transducer types.

-But first of all
+But first of all:

 What is an ultrasound transducer and what does it do?

+An piezoelectric transducer, also called a probe, is a device that produces high-frequency sound waves that bounce off body tissues and make echoes.
 The transducer also receives the echoes and sends them to a computer that uses them to create an image called sonogram.
+There are many ultrasound probe types.

 Moreover, the essential element of each ultrasound transducer is a piezoelectric crystal.